 The force that presses an astronaut into his or her seat in those training stations is called centripetal force.
-It always occurs when you spin an object Force from fixed connection quickly around an axis.
+It always occurs when you spin an object quickly around an axis.
 Without some sort of force, an object would naturally move in a straight line and not on a curved path.
 So you have to apply centripetal force to keep an object in a circular orbit.

-Centripetal force Force from fixed connection Radius of circular path Centripetal force Path with force WHAT'S HAPPENING TIP!
-The cabin lifts up when it spins The exact formula for the centripetal force of a mass is quickly.
+The cabin lifts up when it spins quickly.
 That is an indirect way of making the centripetal force visible.
 The faster you spin, the higher the cabin rises and the greater the centripetal force has to be.